The Korean Vegan Bridges Plant-Based Recipes with Cultural Identity

 "I wanted people to hear my voice.
 I want to be imparting something, if not directions on the recipe."

-Molinaro’s recipes and work as The Korean Vegan is all culminating in her upcoming cookbook, aptly titled The Korean Vegan: Reflections and Recipes from Omma’s Kitchen.
+Molinaro’s recipes and work as The Korean Vegan is all culminated in her debut cookbook, aptly titled The Korean Vegan: Reflections and Recipes from Omma’s Kitchen.
 Omma, of course, is the Korean word for mom.
 “I associate food with the comfort of my family.
 Because growing up, anytime anything major happened, whether it was a birthday, graduation, or my uncles coming from Korea, we would always get together for a big meal,” Molinaro grins.

 Each page of the cookbook boasts Molinaro’s signature storytelling style.
 The recipes, it feels, can not be separated from Molinaro’s rich family history, dreams, and being.
 It’s not just a cookbook—it’s a memoir, and Molinaro’s voice rings true.